jiwidi/dotfiles/README.md

 And then manually inspect/revert them.

-## macOS extras
+## macOS defaults

-Install default values for settings by running:
+Install default values for quality of life improvements for settings by running:

 ```console
 ~/.dotfiles/macos/set-defaults.sh